bionicdl-sustech/DeepClawBenchmark/Documents/Jigsaw_task/task_description.md

 ![](./AP.png)

-- success rate, this met
+- success rate, this metric evaluates the physical performance of the picking, equals success picking/total picking.

-- time, xxxx
+- time, the time consumption of each period and the full task.
+This metric represent the of the action.

 ![metric](https://github.com/bionicdl-sustech/DeepClawBenchmark/blob/master/Documents/Jigsaw_task/metrics.png)